Nelson A. Tajong, M.D.

 Irritable bowel syndrome (IBS) is a gastrointestinal disorder that causes abdominal pain and a change in bowel habits.
 The severity of IBS symptoms varies but for many may affect the quality of life.
-Nelson Tajong, MD, is a board-certified gastroenterologist at Lakeside Gastroenterology in Conroe, Shenandoah, and Huntsville, Texas, who provides patient-centered and evidence-based care for those struggling to manage their irritable bowel syndrome.
+Nelson Tajong, MD, is a board-certified gastroenterologist at Lakeside Gastroenterology in Conroe and The Woodlands, Texas, who provides patient-centered and evidence-based care for those struggling to manage their irritable bowel syndrome.
 Call the office nearest you or book an appointment online today.

 Irritable bowel syndrome (IBS) is a long-term gastrointestinal disorder that causes disturbances in gut function, motility, and sensation.
 Your brain controls these gut-related functions, and IBS may develop due to problems with how your brain and gut communicate.

 These communication problems may alter how your gut muscles work or make your gut more sensitive to changes, causing the symptoms associated with IBS.

 You may be at greater risk of developing IBS if it runs in your family.
 Stressful life events or a severe infection in your digestive tract may also trigger the gastrointestinal disorder.

 What are the symptoms of irritable bowel syndrome?